 “I thought he failed, until yesterday, when he came to tell me of his latest breakthrough.”
 Kyo gives his daughter a small, wry smile, still feeling some awe at what he was told… and what he saw.
-“He’s going to challenge you tomorrow, Janine, and he’s going to win.”
+“He’s going to challenge you tomorrow, and he’s going to win.”

-Kyo isn’t sure how Oak would feel about him sharing this information; when the boy asked permission to use an untested battle technique in his gym, and explained what it was, Kyo asked for a demonstration more out of skepticism than adherence to safety standards.
+Kyo isn’t sure how Oak would feel about him sharing this information.
+When the boy asked permission to use an untested battle technique in his gym, and explained what it was, Kyo asked for a demonstration more out of skepticism than adherence to safety standards.
 It was, all things considered, a more than considerate request; while accepted practice for experimental or risky techniques, it’s not required to show the Leader themselves any that might grant significant advantage if revealed in combat.
 Oak could have gone to Kyo’s Second or Third.

 Instead he was shown something truly paradigm shifting, something that would change the entire meta of pokemon battles the world over.
 And yet Oak still shared it because it was new, and… perhaps… as a show of respect.
-Kyo was right to recognize him as a radical reformist, but was surprised by the show of wisdom of his deference.
+Kyo was right to recognize him as a radical reformist, but was surprised by the show of wisdom in his deference.

 Or at least, the wisdom to know that showing deference would be appreciated, which in this case is close enough.